nottinghamcollege/HTML-Email-Boilerplate-Redux/USAGE.md

 ## Usage

-The default configuration of the email boilerplate should provide a common basis for most email campaigns, however if you want to customise the email boilerplate you need to modify the pre-process variables within `gulpfile.js`.
+The default configuration of the email boilerplate should provide a common basis for most email campaigns, however if you want to customise the email boilerplate you need to modify the pre-process variables within `.env`.
+This file is ignored by Git so you don't need to worry about any of your changes being overwritten on any updates to the source.
+Ensure you keep watching `.env.example` if new configuration variables are added or modified, otherwise you'll likely get build errors when running `gulp`.

 ### Configuration variables